Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: QCD background and 2D templates

+Any process involving hadronic $W$~bosons will have large irreducible backgrounds.
+The leading background for any process is expected to arise from QCD (light quark/gluon initiated) jet backgrounds that remain despite kinematic cuts.
+The amount of background depends on a) the kinematic event selection cuts and b) the tagging background rejection efficiency.

+Besides ordinary quark or gluon jets, other boosted objects that decay hadronically could also contribute to the background.
+In particular the next leading background is typically due to boosted hadronic top quarks.
+These can be potentially reduced by application of top-tagging algorithms~\cite{Plehn:2009rk, Plehn:2010st, Kasieczka:2015jma, Butter:2017cot, Alvarez:2022qoz}.
+On the other hand hadronic $Z$ bosons that pass the $W$-tagging cuts can not be separated from $W$ bosons and would be identified as part of the signal; the measurement of their polarization serves a similar purpose to that of $W$ bosons.
+We will focus primarily on the QCD backgrounds in this work since they form the leading background to typical hadronic $W$ searches (see for example the background rate prediction in \cite{CMS:2021qzz} for semi-leptonic VBS), however boosted top-quark jets could also contaminate the polarization fraction measurements.

-\textbf{Backgrounds: } Any process involving hadronic $W$~bosons will have irreducible QCD backgrounds that remain despite kinematic cuts\footnote{Hadronic $Z$ bosons that pass the $W$-tagging cuts cannot be separated and would be identified as part of the signal; the measurement of their polarization serves a similar purpose to that of the $W$ boson.}.
-The amount of background would depend on the kinematic cuts and specific event signature and topology that we are studying.
-For semi-leptonic $WW$ scattering for example, the QCD background processes would mainly be associated with $W$ + jets or $Z$ + jets (with one lepton from $Z$ decay either missed or misidentified as a jet).
-While forward jet cuts and tagging cuts will reduce a significant amount of such background, a detailed study is needed to estimate the amount of background contamination.
+The kinematic cut selection would depend on the specific types of event signature and topology that we are studying and are thus not universal.
+For example, for semi-leptonic $WW$ scattering, the QCD background processes would mainly be associated with leptonic $W$ + jets or $Z$ + jets (with one lepton from $Z$ decay either missed or misidentified as a jet).
+Forward jet cuts can be used to reduce a significant amount of such backgrounds.
+For general processes, a detailed, process-specific study is needed to estimate the amount of background contamination and how much of it can be reduced by kinematic cuts.

-The QCD jets that pass our tagging cuts would typically be produced from a parton which undergoes splitting.
-Since the splitting in QCD prefers soft and collinear radiation, it will characteristically lead to a preferentially asymmetric splitting of the prongs.
-This would lead to a $p_\theta$ distribution that prefers higher values of $p_\theta$~($\simeq 1$).
-While our choice of pruning parameters and tagging cuts would once again remove events with $p_\theta \gtrsim 0.8$, the distribution continues to show a preference for high $p_\theta$ values.
-The normalized distribution of $p_\theta$ for a sample of QCD jets that pass the $W$ boson tagging cuts is shown in Fig.~\ref{fig:Background_Plot}.
-In principle, we could model this contribution to the overall $p_\theta$ distribution of signal plus background.
-If we identify this template for background events as $\mathcal{T}_B$, then we could fit our overall $p_\theta$ distribution to a linear combination of $\mathcal{T}_L$, $\mathcal{T}_T$ and $\mathcal{T}_B$ as,
+On the other hand, we can learn about the tagging efficiency of hadronic $W$ bosons and the QCD jet rejection efficiency in a process independent way, assuming factorization holds.
+QCD jets which are mistagged as hadronic $W$ bosons will contribute a background to any polarization studies.
+Therefore, we need to compute the expected distribution of the proxy variable $p_\theta$ for such mistagged QCD jets and use it to construct a background template distribution $\mathcal{T}_B$.